Onshino Tabako: History

 participating in the Sino-Japanese War.
 In 1904, its production went to the Tobacco Monopoly Agency.
 The production line of Iwaya Shokai went to the Tokyo First Tobacco Production Place, and in the same year, Imperial tobacco began to be produced not only exclusively for noblemen, such as Emperor Taishō and his relatives, but also for its original purposes.
-Imperial tobacco was made from special leaves of tobacco, while the Special tobacco for noblemen and gifts was made from the finest Fuji leaf or 不二; these were also produced with the utmost care manually.
+Imperial tobacco was made from special leaves of tobacco, while the Special tobacco for noblemen and gifts was made from the finest Fuji leaf; these were also produced with the utmost care manually.
 Emperor Taishō was a smoker and smoked his exclusively produced cigarettes, while Emperor Shōwa did not; the production of Imperial tobacco, however, continued.

 The formal Onshino Tabako system was started in 1933.
-During the war years it was included in the supplies of the army and navy, each order prepared by hand.
+During the war years, it was included in the supplies of the army and navy, each order prepared by hand.
 The special cigarettes were even mentioned in a war song called "Sorano Yūshi" (Brave Men of the Skies) in 1939 which portrayed the Battles of Khalkhin Gol.
 On the packaging of Onshino Tabako was printed a character: 賜, meaning "gift from a noble man," and the chrysanthemum crest was on every cigarette.
 The taste of Onshino Tabako was reportedly the same as other cigarettes.
 According to some men who had tasted it, it was bitter, as opposed to sweet.
-It was not sold on the market, and was exclusively given to decorated persons, attendants at Imperial parties, visitors to and volunteers of Imperial House of Japan, and security men of the Imperial Household.
-The production of special tobacco for the relatives of the Emperor Shōwa was discontinued by the order of the General Headquarters of Japan of the allied forces in 1945.
+It was not sold on the market, and was exclusively given to decorated persons, attendants at Imperial parties, visitors to and volunteers of the Imperial House of Japan, and security men of the Imperial Household.
+The production of special tobacco for the relatives of Emperor Shōwa was discontinued by the order of the General Headquarters of Japan of the allied forces in 1945.
 However, Onshino Tobako as gifts continued to be produced.

 On June 25, 1959, it was presented to every member of the Tokyo Giants and Osaka Tigers, professional baseball teams which played before Emperor Shōwa.
 According to the records of the National Diet, it was the same as Asahi Cigarettes (30 yen per 20 cigarettes; in 2010, it was 20 yen.).
 There had been another kind of tobacco for the guests of the Imperial Household Agency and Imperial relatives, and it had the crest of chrysanthemum with 14 petals, as opposed to formal 16.

-Because of recent health finds that confirm that tobacco smoking is dangerous to one's health, Onshino Tabako was discontinued at the end of 2006.
+Because of recent health findings that confirm that tobacco smoking is dangerous to one's health, Onshino Tabako was discontinued at the end of 2006.
 In its place, Onshino Konpeitō, a candy, is often presented.